MicahMonfrini/external-api/README.md

     if(this.status === 200) {
       const response = JSON.parse(this.responseText);
 ```
-The status is defined by the results of the HTTP request and is accessible in the `onload` logic.
+The status is defined by the results of the HTTP request and is accessible in the `onload` logic via `this`.

-### ES2015 Syntax
+### ES6 Syntax

 If we were to use an arrow function for the `onload` logic: